miladfarca/blog-posts/1-changing-the-content-of-executable-binaries.md

 ```text
 ^B^A^A^@^@^@^@^@^@^@^@^@^C^@>
 ```
-Note there are many `hex editors` which will do the conversion for you behind the scenes.
-We have used `xxd` here as its commonly available in many
+Note there are many `hex editors` which will do the conversion for you behind the scene.
+We have used `xxd` here as it's commonly available in many
 Linux distros.

 We will be writing our own simple converter in a future post.